Have a Question?

 Q. How secluded/private is the cabin?
 How close is the nearest neighbor?

 A. The cabin has one visible neighbor downstream, a couple who live there year-round.
-Their home is partly visible from the cabin’s patio, but the cabin is barely visible from their deck due to the trees on both properties.
-There are about three to four wooded acres separating the two properties.
+Their home is partly visible from the cabin’s patio, but the cabin is barely visible from their deck due to the many trees on both properties.
+About five wooded acres separate the two homes.
 You’ll feel quite private both inside and out.

 Q. Is the cabin hard to find?

-A. No. The cabin is ten miles north of the village of Pecos, and four miles south of Tererro.
+A. No. The cabin is a straight shot ten miles north of the village of Pecos, and four miles south of Tererro.
 It is on Rte.
 63, a well-maintained state road, and you will receive thorough directions before your trip.

 Q. How far is the cabin from Santa Fe?